cloud-ark/kubeplus/README.rst

 *1. Operator Developer*

-For Operator developers, we have developed `discoverability and interoperability guidelines`_ with specific focus on Operator interoperability in multi-Operator environments.
-Use these guidelines when developing your Operator to ensure that it works smoothly with other Operators.
+For Operator developers, we have developed `Operator Maturity Model`_ with specific focus on Operator interoperability in multi-Operator environments.
+Use these guidelines when developing your Operator to ensure that it works smoothly with other Operators in a cluster.

 *2. DevOps Engineer/Cluster Administrator*

 DevOps Engineers/Cluster Administrators use standard tools such as 'kubectl' or 'helm' to deploy required Operators in a Kubernetes cluster.
 Additionally, they deploy KubePlus API Add-on in their cluster to equip application developers to discover and use various Custom Resources efficiently.
+We are maintaining a `repository of Operator helm charts`_ where every Operator Helm chart is annotated with Platform-as-Code annotations.
+Use it for building your custom platform layer using Operators.

+.. _repository of Operator helm charts: https://github.com/cloud-ark/operatorcharts/

 *3. Application/Microservices Developer*